mspnp/iot-guidance/README.md

 ## IOT Guidance

-> __Note__: As of December 10th 2020, Remote Monitoring solution accelerator is no longer supported.
-All supporting repositories have been archived.
-Check the [FAQ](https://docs.microsoft.com/en-us/azure/iot-accelerators/iot-accelerators-faq) to learn more.
+> __Note__: As of December 10th 2020, Remote Monitoring solution accelerator, which part of this reference implementation is based upon, is no longer supported.
+All upstream supporting repositories and material have been archived.
+Check the [FAQ](https://docs.microsoft.com/azure/iot-accelerators/iot-accelerators-faq) to learn more.
+This material will stay here as reference, and it too will no longer be maintained.

 ## Introduction